 MacKenzie, Fiona: Facal, Fuaim is Faileas: The Canna Collections – An holistic approach to language learning

 “Great authors of great works such as Shakespeare did not hesitate to use the themes of folktales and folkmusic – the Taming of the Shrew is an example…And every great composer has had access to a living tradition of folkmusic for their themes….”
 So wrote folklorist John Lorne Campbell, Fear Chanaigh, in the 1950’s in a personal letter about language preservation.
-Canna House, on the Isle of Canna, was the home of Campbell and his wife, musician and folklorist Margaret Fay Shaw and today it contains one of the world’s most comprehensive collections of Hebridean Song and Folklore.
-The Campbells’ left us a diverse jigsaw of archive resources collected in the Hebrides in the 1930’s and 40’s depicting a disappearing way of Hebridean life and crucially, a record of aural and visual resources, collected to preserve and promote a fragile language.
+Canna House, on the Isle of Canna, was the home of Campbell and his wife, musician and folklorist Margaret Fay Shaw.
+Today it contains one of the world’s most comprehensive collections of Hebridean Song and Folklore.
+The Campbells’ left us a diverse jigsaw of archive resources collected in the Hebrides in the 1930’s and 40’s, depicting a disappearing way of Hebridean life and, crucially, a record of aural and visual resources, collected to preserve and promote a fragile language.